-We seek to support residents of Allen County in their efforts to grow and thrive.
-Learn more about our facilities, location and history.
+We seek to support residents of Allen County and its surrounding counties in their efforts to grow and thrive.
+Learn more about our facilities, location and history!

-The Core’s facility was originally Allen County High School opening in 1941.
+The Core’s facility was originally Allen County High School, which opened in 1941.
 After the consolidation of Scottsville & Allen County Schools in the early 1970s, the facility continued serving Allen County as a middle school and primary center.
 In 1998, the Allen County Board of Education made the property available for the purpose of becoming a full facility YMCA.
-Today, the history of the facility and its strong connection to Allen County is still visible with the original inscriptions over the front entrance and the senior pictures of graduating classes lining the halls.
+Today, the history of the facility and its strong connection to Allen County is still visible with the original inscriptions over the original front entrance and the senior pictures of graduating classes lining the halls.

 On Oct.
-19, 2000, Steve Turner shared a vision for the facility during the official ribbon cutting ceremony.
-Today, those Core values of Fitness, Family, Faith and Fellowship are ever present.
+19, 2000, Steve Turner shared his vision for the facility during the official ribbon cutting ceremony.
+Today, those “Core” values of Fitness, Family, Faith and Fellowship are ever present.

 Ernie Stafford is the biggest supporter of the Allen County community.
 Ernie has spent many years in service to the community in the school system, and coaching many sports teams.
 He devotes his life to helping others, whether they ask for it or not.
-Ernie serves the community in many ways, and has helped many of Scottsville’s youth stay on a good path.
-Never afraid of hard work, Ernie will help with any projects, and supports his management staff with any event or need they have.
-The CORE benefits from his sense of purpose and his desire to help make an impact in the Scottsville community.
+Ernie serves the community in many ways, and has helped many of Scottsville’s youth stay on the right path.
+Never afraid of hard work, he’ll be the first to help with any projects, and supports his management staff with anything they need.
+The Core benefits from his sense of purpose and his desire to help make an impact in the Scottsville & Allen County community.
 Ernie is a graduate of Allen County High School.

-Rebekah Gardner has worked for the CORE since it was the YMCA of Scottsville & Allen County.
+Rebekah Gardner has worked for The Core since it was the YMCA of Scottsville & Allen County.
 She was hired in 1998 as a Human Resource Manager before the facility opened the doors.
-During her time at the CORE, Rebekah’s strong sense of purpose and ability to build consensus among other leaders helped strengthen the CORE community, and continues to support the CORE’s efforts.
+During her time at The Core, Rebekah’s strong sense of purpose and ability to build consensus among other leaders helped strengthen The Core community, and continues to support The Core’s efforts.
 Rebekah’s leadership has been equally recognized by her peers and co-workers.
-Rebekah Gardner is a Western Kentucky University graduate and an Allen County High School graduate.
+She is a graduate of Allen County High School and Western Kentucky University.